atom/github/docs/rfcs/003-pull-request-review.md

 ### Review information in Pull Request list

 Review progress is indicated for open pull requests listed in the GitHub panel.
-The pull request corresponding to the checked out branch gets special treatment in it's own section at the top of the list.
+The pull request corresponding to the checked out branch gets special treatment in its own section at the top of the list.

 ![image](https://user-images.githubusercontent.com/378023/46524357-89bf6580-c8c3-11e8-8e2d-ea02d5a1f278.png)